PhiTux/schoco/README.md

 > At the moment the pupils can continue using schoco just as before (edit, save, run, test,...).
 It's planned to implement a button for teachers to see the latest version BEFORE deadline.
 - Can I code everything that's normally possible in Java?
 > No, the 'Java security manager' restricts several things like accessing the internet, writing files to the disk or executing commands.
 Beside that, UIs are obviously not possible and there is also a limited code-execution-time (set to 10s for pupils' private projects, homeworks can have a higher limit).
+- A teacher can change passwords of other teachers.
+Is this intended?
+> Yes!
+Since there is no mail-service included to send a password-reset-link, you need another possibility to login as teacher in case you lost your password.
+Since schoco will probably always be hosted individually for each educational institution, there is hopefully no hostility between colleagues.
 - Code execution and testing is quite fast, how does it come?
 > Each action get's executed by an individual docker container.
 The trick is, that these containers are already created and running in the background, waiting for a job.
 The code is then just written to the folder which is mounted to the container and the job inside the container is started via a very reduced Java-API.
 - Can I use schoco for other programming languages than Java?